 In that case, you can point your server directly to WordPress.org servers.
 You will need to connect to your server using SSH.

 SSH is short for secure shell which is an encrypted protocol that allows you to connect to your server using command line tools.

-Windows users can use a tool called PuTTy whereas Mac / Linux users can use the terminal app.
+Windows users can use a tool called PuTTy whereas Mac and Linux users can use the terminal app.